opnfv/dovetail/docs/testing/user/testspecification/tempest_vm_lifecycle/index.rst

 created by a previous test.
 Specifically, every test performs clean-up operations which return the system to the same state as before the test.

-All these test cases are included in the test case dovetail.tempest.vm_lifecycle of OVP test suite.
+All these test cases are included in the test case functest.tempest.vm_lifecycle of OVP test suite.

 Test Descriptions